Grand Dental logo

 • Fewer than 10 teeth/arch.

-• Chronic or historic myofascial pain concerns.
+• Chronic or significant myofascial pain or temporomandibular dysfunction.

-Patient's with dental contraindications
+Patients with dental contraindications

 Side effects